 - Shipping and returns policies

 Before you launch, make sure everything is in working order.
 This way, you can avoid any kinks in processes before they occur.

 Here’s a quick list of what to check before you launch:

 - Proofread all website copy and product descriptions, including product prices

-- Ensure that all of your tools are working in harmony and that integrations are completely functional
+- Ensure all your tools are working in harmony and that integrations are completely functional

 - Check all links on the website are working and direct the customer where they should

 Making a list of each tool’s pros and cons shouldn’t be time-consuming.
-Our experts have already reviewed more than 60 of the best e-commerce platforms to help you decide which is the best fit for your products.
+Our experts have reviewed the best e-commerce platforms to help you decide the best fit for your products.